'Not here in Bridgewater': Community leaders, residents sound off on mall arrest

 Wednesday morning, just hours before Crump's press conference, an anti-Black Lives Matter banner was seen hanging on a pedestrian bridge over the ramp from Route 22 to Route 202-206, near Bridgewater Commons.

-The banner was removed and is being investigated, according to township officials who had no other comment.
+The banner was removed and its origin is being investigated, according to township officials who had no other comment.

 Some Black members of Thursday's panel detailed their experiences with racism.